-Ghyllgrove Resource Base for Hearing-Impaired Children is an enhanced provision that provides specialist teaching in a relaxed, calm atmosphere for a range of hearing-impaired children from the surrounding area.
+Ghyllgrove Resource Base for Hearing-Impaired Children is an enhanced provision that provides specialist teaching in a relaxed, calm atmosphere for hearing-impaired children between the ages of 3 and 11, from the surrounding area.

 We provide opportunities for a curriculum, suited to the individual needs of each child, where they can achieve their full potential.

 Communication approaches in school include Sign-Supported English, British Sign Language and spoken English.
 The whole curriculum is taught through spoken English and signing and children are encouraged to use signing to communicate with each other alongside developing their spoken English.

 A BSL instructor works with staff and children and all staff working in the Resource Base have, or are acquiring, qualifications in BSL.

 The Resource Base is supported by a Speech and Language Therapist who works closely with the staff, developing individual programs for each child in order to develop their oral and listening skills.